troii/Rudeltippen/README.md

 #%prod.certificate.file=conf/cert.txt
 ```

-You need to restart rudeltippen in order for the changes to take place.
+You need to restart Rudeltippen in order for the changes to take place.
 After the restart Rudeltippen listens for SSL-Connection on Port 9904.
 You will need to change your HTTP-Frontend Server settings accordingly.
 Edit or update your Proxy settings to connect to the new port.
+Read the documentation of your HTTP-Server on how to configure SSL Proxy support.

 Twitter
 ------------------